weepy/blueface/docs/timeline-cells.md

 - **Turn off on exit** - If the cell turns off when you exit the touch area

+## Exploding a Timeline
+In KRFT 1.6 we introduced a new Explode method for Timeline cells.
+This allows you to slice up an existing timeline either by time interval or note pitch.
+    - **Explode By** - Either choose "slice" to divide the timeline by time intervals or key to divide the timeline by note pitches.
+    - **Slice Length** - The time interval the timeline will be divided by.
+    - **Trim Start/End** - Whether to remove or keep the empty space at the start and end of the resulting timelines.
+    - **Interaction** - Interaction setting of the resulting cells.
+    - **Sync** - Sync setting of the resulting timelines.
+    - **Mix Mode** - Mix Mode setting of the resulting timelines.
 ---

 ## Related Videos